Flip Graphs of Degree-Bounded (Pseudo-)Triangulations: Flipping with tight degree bounds

-Consider a path in $D$ of length at least two.
-If the convex hull edges of its dual path triangles are adjacent on the convex hull of $S$, then we say that they form a \emph{fan}.
-The triangles of a fan all share one common vertex, the \emph{fan handle}.
-The degree in $T$ of a fan handle is always at least five.
-The size of a fan is the degree of the fan handle minus two, that is, the number of diagonals of the triangles that make up the fan.
-Path triangles such that the convex hull edges of every second path triangle are adjacent on the convex hull are said to form a \emph{zigzag}.
-Flipping every second edge of a zigzag is called an \emph{inversion} of the zigzag.

-A triangulation of $S$ is called a \emph{zigzag triangulation} if it has precisely two ears which are connected by a zigzag.
-Clearly, the maximum vertex degree of a zigzag triangulation is four and its dual graph is a path.
-A zigzag triangulation is uniquely defined (up to inversion) by the location of one of its ears.
-We call the zigzag triangulation that has the tip of one of its ears on the left-most vertex of $S$ the \emph{left-most zigzag triangulation} of $S$.
-Finally, a \emph{fringe triangulation} is a triangulation which has no fans of size greater than four, where each fan is adjacent to an inner triangle, and where every leaf path is dual to a zigzag.
-In particular, every zigzag triangulation is a fringe triangulation.
+In contrast to the negative result of Theorem~\ref{thm:456} we prove as a positive result the following theorem in the remainder of this section. \begin{theorem} Let $S$ be a set of $n$ points in convex position.
+For any $k>6$ the flip graph ${\cal F}_k(S)$ is connected and has diameter $O(n^2)$. \end{theorem}

-{\bfseries Algorithmic outline.} Let $T$ be a triangulation of $S$ with maximum vertex degree $k > 6$.
-In the following we show how to flip from $T$ to the left-most zigzag triangulation of $S$ without ever exceeding vertex degree $k$.
-In particular, we show in Subsection~\ref{subsec:fringe} how to first convert $T$ into a fringe triangulation with $O(n)$ flips.
-In Subsection~\ref{subsec:zigzag} we prove that each fringe triangulation always has a \emph{light} merge triangle, that is, a merge triangle with two vertices of degree $< k$.
-We then show how to remove this light merge triangle by merging its adjacent zigzags with $O(n)$ flips, resulting in a fringe triangulation that has one less inner triangle.
+{\bfseries Proof Outline.} We prove Theorem~\ref{theorem:main} by showing how to flip a triangulation $T\in\mathcal{T}_k(S)$ $(k>6)$ to the canonical triangulation with no more than $O(n^2)$ flips while maintaining the degree bound.
+As a first step we show in Subsection~\ref{subsec:fringe} how to flip $T$ to a fringe triangulation.
+In Subsection~\ref{subsec:zigzag} we prove that we can construct a \emph{light} merge triangle, that is, a merge triangle with at least two vertices of degree smaller than~$k$.
+We then show how to remove this light merge triangle by merging its adjacent ear strips (zigzags) with $O(n)$ flips, resulting in a triangulation that has one less inner triangle.
+This triangulation can again be converted into a fringe triangulation without introducing new inner triangles.
 After repeating this step $O(n)$ times we have converted $T$ into a zigzag triangulation.
-Finally, in Subsection~\ref{subsec:rotate} we demonstrate how to ``rotate'' $T$ into any other zigzag triangulation of $S$, again with $O(n)$ flips. \begin{theorem} Let $S$ be a set of $n$ points in convex position and let $T$ be a triangulation of $S$ with maximum vertex degree $k > 6$.
-Then $T$ can be flipped into the left-most zigzag triangulation of $S$ in $O(n^2)$ flips while at no time exceeding a vertex degree of $k$. \end{theorem} \begin{corollary} Let $S$ be a set of $n$ points in convex position.
-Then for any $k>6$ the set of (pseudo-)triangulations of $S$ with maximum vertex degree $k$ is connected by flips.
-The diameter of the corresponding flip graph is $O(n^2)$. \end{corollary}
+Finally, in Subsection~\ref{subsec:rotate} we demonstrate how to ``rotate'' any zigzag triangulation to the canonical triangulation of $S$ using $O(n)$ flips.